 Scrivener for Windows Will Auto Save Your Progress

 Scrivener has a lot of complex and innovative tools that are designed to help writers manage their process.
-They are quite successful in this endeavor but it doesn’t mean they have forgotten the simple things.
+And this is something that makes it one of the best book writing software out there.

 Scrivener for Windows Gets You Ready to Publish

-If you are interested in publishing your completed manuscript as an e-book, Scrivener can help.
-Whether you are going to edit everything yourself or hire someone, get that done first.
-Once it is ready to go, Scrivener will allow you to compile the book however you like.
+Once it is ready to go, Scrivener will allow you to compile the book in a way you like.
 Depending on the market you want to target, there will be three export options:

 - A universal formatting option